Descanonge/tol_colors/README.md

 colors.
 Those colors can be used as is for discrete colormaps.
 These discrete variants are available by adding "_discrete" to the colormap name (*eg* `tc.sunset_discrete`).
-Note the *iridescent* does not have a readily available discrete version, and one should use the a dedicated function to obtain a discrete rainbow.
+Note the *iridescent* does not have a readily available discrete version, and that one should use the dedicated function to obtain a discrete rainbow.

 Colormaps are available as module attributes (`tc.sunset`), stored in a